CrypticSignal/better-ffmpeg-progress/README.md

 - `progress_handler`

-  - You can create a function if you want to retrieve the percentage progress, speed and ETA rather to do something specific with the aforementioned metrics.
+  - You can create a function if you would like to do something with the following values:
-    The function will receive the following, updated about two times per second:

-    - Percentage progress (float)
+    - Percentage progress. [float]
-    - Speed (string), e.g. `22.3x`
+    - Speed, e.g. `22.3x` which means that 22.3 seconds of the input are processed every second. [string]
-    - ETA in seconds (float)
+    - ETA in seconds. [float]
-    - Estimated output filesize in bytes (float).
+    - Estimated output filesize in bytes. [float]
       - _Note: This is not accurate.
 Please take the value with a grain of salt._

+    The function will receive the aforementioned metrics as arguments, about two times per second.

     Here's an example of a progress handler that you can create:

     ```py
     def handle_progress_info(percentage, speed, eta, estimated_filesize):
         print(f"The FFmpeg process is {percentage}% complete.
-ETA is {eta} seconds based on the current speed ({speed}).")
+ETA is {eta} seconds.")
         print(f"Estimated Output Filesize: {estimated_filesize / 1_000_000} MB")
     ```